Theo Robinson: Huddersfield Town

 In July 2009, Robinson signed for League One club Huddersfield Town on a three-year deal for an undisclosed fee.
-He chose Huddersfield ahead of a number of other clubs, including Swindon Town, who had a "verbal agreement" to sign Robinson from Watford for £275,000 according to manager Danny Wilson.
+He chose Huddersfield ahead of several other clubs, including Swindon Town, who had a "verbal agreement" to sign Robinson from Watford for £275,000 according to manager Danny Wilson.
 Swindon chairman Andrew Fitton stated that "We agreed a deal with the club and player but there are shenanigans going on that we have warned certain people about.
 This is a classic example of agents and greed."
 On 26 August, he scored two goals in a 4–3 League Cup defeat to Newcastle United at St James' Park.
 He began the season in a strike partnership with Jordan Rhodes before being dropped fin favour of Lee Novak.
 He ended the 2009–10 season with 16 goals in 43 appearances.

 He was linked with a move away from Huddersfield in June 2010, but manager Lee Clark said that the rumours did not come from the Galpharm Stadium and that "it seems as though someone is trying to orchestrate a move."